-Based on the studies completed to date, the Department does not intend to incorporate noise abatement for the project, because the barriers evaluated either did not meet acoustical feasibility or did not meet the reasonable allowance in accordance with Caltrans guidelines.
-The final decision on noise abatement will be made following public review and upon completion of the project design.
+The Draft EIR/EA was circulated for public review and comment, and a public meeting was conducted (refer to Chapter 4 for public input and review).
+No comments regarding noise were received during this review and public meeting.
+Based on the studies completed to date, and following public review and comment on the Draft EIR/EA, Caltrans does not intend to incorporate noise abatement for the project, because the barriers evaluated either did not meet acoustical feasibility or did not meet the reasonable allowance in accordance with Caltrans guidelines.